Sign contractor bonds

 What happens next?

-- Once DLI has processed your application, your company’s name will be placed on our list of bonded sign contractors (PDF).
+- Once DLI has processed your application, your company’s name will appear on our online license lookup tool.

-- Cities will use this list to verify your bonding status so you can get your city licenses.
+- Cities will use this lookup to verify your bonding status so you can get your city licenses.

 - You will need to file a renewal every two years.